luqas11/battery-debugger/README.md

 ## Parts of the project

-### `firmware/`
+### `firmware-new/`

 An Arduino sketch for the **ESP8266** that periodically reads the battery voltage through the analog input and sends it to the backend.
-WiFi credentials and the backend URL are configured in `config.h`.
-See [`firmware/README.md`](firmware/README.md) for calibration details.
+WiFi credentials and the backend URL are configured at runtime via a built-in setup portal — no hardcoded credentials.
+See [`firmware-new/README.md`](firmware-new/README.md) for setup and calibration details.

 ### `circuit/`